ThomasForselius/pickyproducts/README.md

 ## What is PickyProducts?

 PickyProducts is a Fullstack project from me, Thomas Forselius; a '22 season student at CodeInstitute front end developer course.
-The project is a front end page, that has admin/crud capabilities for managing products in a database.
+The project is fullstack, that has admin/crud capabilities for managing products in a database.

 The idea and goal with this project is to implement it into my upcoming website that is in the works and will be launched later in the year.
 It will have a webshop that will utilize the same products and database as this project.
 It's so much more enticing to acutally code a project that will be used in a real world scenario.
 This keeps the life of the project fresh!